abstractinfrastructure/k8s-intro-tutorials/core/README.md

 $ kubectl create -f manifests/service-loadbalancer.yaml
 ```

-2) Describe the service `loadbalancer`, and note the service retains the aspects of both the `ClusterIP` and
+2) Describe the Service `loadbalancer`, and note the Service retains the aspects of both the `ClusterIP` and
-`NodePort` service types in addition to having a new attribute `LoadBalancer Ingress`.
+`NodePort` Service types in addition to having a new attribute `LoadBalancer Ingress`.
 ```
 $ kubectl describe service loadbalancer
 ```

 3) Open a browser and visit the IP noted in the `Loadbalancer Ingress` field.
 It should directly map to the exposed
-service.
+Service.

-4) Use the `minikube service` command to open the `NodePort` portion of the `loadbalancer` service in a new browser
+4) Use the `minikube service` command to open the `NodePort` portion of the `loadbalancer` Service in a new browser
 window.
 ```
 $ minikube service -n dev loadbalancer
 ```

-5) Finally, verify that the generated DNS record has been created for the service by using nslookup within the
+5) Finally, verify that the generated DNS record has been created for the Service by using nslookup within the
-`example-pod` pod.
+`example-pod` Pod.
 ```
 $ kubectl exec pod-example -- nslookup loadbalancer.dev.svc.cluster.local
 ```
-It should return a valid response with the IP matching what was noted earlier when describing the service.
+It should return a valid response with the IP matching what was noted earlier when describing the Service.

 ---

-**Summary:** `LoadBalancer` services are the second most frequently used service within Kubernetes as they are the
+**Summary:** `LoadBalancer` Services are the second most frequently used Service within Kubernetes as they are the
 main method of directing external traffic into the Kubernetes cluster.
 They work with an external provider to map
 ingress traffic destined to the `LoadBalancer Ingress` IP to the cluster nodes on the exposed `NodePort`.
 These in
 turn direct traffic to the desired Pods.